-Rokinon 135mm f/2 ED UMC (also branded as Samyang outside the US - it's the same lens under a different name) is a manual focus telephoto lens, that was probably designed and manufactured for astrophotography purposely (the verdict spoilered in the first sentence of the review!).
-I use this lens since 2018, and it's my must-have piece of astronomy equipment for my widefield astrophotography needs.
-In this review, you will find the Rokinon 135 specification, sample astrophotography images, and my recommended astrophotography settings for this lens.
+Rokinon 135mm f/2 ED UMC (also branded as Samyang outside the US - it's the same lens under a different name) is a manual focus telephoto lens that was probably designed and manufactured for astrophotography purposely (the verdict spoilered in the first sentence of the review!).
+I have used this lens since 2018 for photographing space, and it's my must-have piece of astronomy equipment for my widefield astrophotography needs.
+In this review, you will find the Rokinon 135mm specification, sample astrophotography images, and my recommended astrophotography settings for this lens.

 Focal Length | 135 mm (ultra-widefield in terms of astrophotography) |